amine1/Tinker-Board-Resize/README.md

-# Resizing a Tinker Board 2 Android Image
+# README: Resizing a Tinker Board 2 Android Image

 This script is designed to shrink the user partition of an Android image for the Tinker Board 2 and remove unused space.